OfficeDev/office-js-docs-pr/docs/testing/test-debug-office-add-ins.md

 > On Windows computers, the version of Windows and Office will determine which browser control is used by add-ins.
 For more information, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 > [!IMPORTANT]
 > Add-ins marketed through AppSource go through a validation process that includes testing on all platforms.
+>
+> ***Add-ins tested for Office on the web***
+>
-In addition, add-ins are tested for Office on the web with all major modern browsers, including Microsoft Edge (Chromium-based WebView2), Chrome, and Safari.
+> Add-ins are tested for Office on the web with all major modern browsers, including Microsoft Edge (Chromium-based WebView2), Chrome, and Safari.
 Accordingly, you should test on these platforms and browsers before you submit to AppSource.
 For more information about validation, see [Commercial marketplace certification policies](/legal/marketplace/certification-policies), especially [section 1120.3](/legal/marketplace/certification-policies#11203-functionality), and the [Office Add-in application and availability page](/javascript/api/requirement-sets).
 >
-> AppSource does not use Internet Explorer or the legacy version of Microsoft Edge (WebView1) to test add-ins in Office on the web.
-But if a significant number of your users will use legacy Edge to open Office on the web, then you should test with it.
-(Office on the web will not open in Internet Explorer, so you cannot, and do not need to, test Office on the web with Internet Explorer.)
-For more information, see [Support Internet Explorer 11](../develop/support-ie-11.md) and [Troubleshooting Microsoft Edge issues](../concepts/browsers-used-by-office-web-add-ins.md#troubleshoot-microsoft-edge-issues).
+> AppSource doesn't use Internet Explorer or Microsoft Edge Legacy (EdgeHTML) to test add-ins in Office on the web.
+However, if a significant number of your users will use Edge Legacy to open Office on the web, then you should test with it.
+(Office on the web will not open in Internet Explorer, so you can't, and don't need to, test Office on the web with Internet Explorer.)
+For more information, see [Support Internet Explorer 11 and Microsoft Edge Legacy](../develop/support-ie-11.md) and [Troubleshooting Microsoft Edge issues](../concepts/browsers-used-by-office-web-add-ins.md#troubleshoot-microsoft-edge-issues).
 Office still supports these browsers for add-in runtimes, so if you think you've encountered a bug in how add-ins run in them, please create an issue for the [office-js](https://github.com/OfficeDev/office-js/issues/new/choose) repo.
+>
+> ***Add-ins tested for Office on Windows***
+>
+> Because some Office versions on Windows still use the webview controls that come with Internet Explorer and Microsoft Edge Legacy, AppSource tests whether your add-in supports these browsers.
+If your add-in doesn't support these browsers, AppSource only issues a warning and doesn't reject your add-in.
+In this instance, we recommend configuring a graceful failure message on your add-in for a smoother user experience.
+For further guidance, see [Support Internet Explorer 11 and Microsoft Edge Legacy](../develop/support-ie-11.md).

 ## Sideload an Office Add-in for testing